Join the Fitness Center

 Leaves of Absence

-Your EFC membership, individual or family, will end with your last day of work unless your are a retiring employee age 60 or older with 10 years of service.
+Your fitness center membership, individual or family, will end with your last day of work unless your are a retiring employee age 60 or older with 10 years of service.
 Retirees who meet eligibility requirements will be given the opportunity to extend their membership benefits.

-Why We Can't Open the EFC to Everyone
+Why We Can't Open the Fitness Center to Everyone